 Book lovers rejoice!
 A self-proclaimed “accommodation bookshop,” Book and Bed Tokyo is essentially a library that guests can snooze in.
 This affordable hostel has room for 30 guests and a selection of 1,700 books in both Japanese and English.
-Those looking for Japanese literature will find English translations of works such as Essays in Idleness, the collected works of the 14th-century Buddhist monk Yoshida Kenko, as well as a rich selection of international fiction and nonfiction.
+Those looking for Japanese literature will find English translations of works such as Essays in Idleness, the collected works of the 14th-century Buddhist monk Yoshida Kenko, and a rich selection of international fiction and nonfiction.

-“When I go to five-star hotels, the bed is lovely but I find myself wanting to sleep in the bar,” says So Rikimaru of R-Store, the company that runs the space.
+“When I go to five-star hotels, the bed is lovely, but I find myself wanting to sleep in the bar,” says So Rikimaru of R-Store, the company that runs the space.
 “Even if there is a comfortable bed, sometimes you still want to be in a more interesting place.
-We wanted to make a place where people can just have a good time and sleep.”
+We wanted to make a place where people can have a good time and sleep.”